codarrenvelvindron/codarren.github.io/_drafts/Lesser_known_but_useful_commands_under_GNU-Linux.md

 ```

 ## tac
-tac is the reverse of the cat command
+tac is the reverse of the cat command.

+i.e. it reads the file in reverse starting by the last line.

 ```
 codax@gaming:~$ echo -e "a\nb\nc\nd" > sampfile.txt
 codax@gaming:~$ cat sampfile.txt